-Iced Blue (#1274, 1967-1968); aqua-colored linen dress with white lace trim down the front and on the pockets.
-Lacy white cotton hose and white shoes completed the look.
+Iced Blue (#1274, 1967–1968); aqua-colored linen dress with white lace trim down the front and on the pockets.
+A lacy white cotton hose and white shoes completed the look.

 Bells (#1275, 1967); blue bell-bottomed pants with a white floral pattern, sleeveless red top with white and blue print.
 The cap matched the pants.
 Flat blue shoes and a red vinyl long-strap purse came with the outfit.

 Summer Frost (#1276, 1967); Sleeveless white eyelet dress with pale pink cotton lining and a bow that wrapped in the back.
 The outfit came with a blonde or brunette braided headband and pink shoes.

 Sun Spots (#1277, 1967); hot pink long-sleeved dress with bright yellow spots.
 A matching hat, pink vinyl tote bag, and pink shoes completed the look.

 The Bridge Bit (#1279, 1967); white turtleneck sweater with blue and green “v-stitched" embroidery down the front and a pair of royal blue stretch pants.
 Accessories included a pink pillow with multi-colored petal print, a “How to Play Bridge” book, playing cards, and soft royal-blue shoes.

 Cool White (#1280, 1967); white organdy dress with long puffy sleeves, floral embroidery, cotton lining, and a matching white hair bow.
 White textured hose and white shoes came with the dress.